Josef Rheinberger

-Josef Gabriel Rheinberger (17 March 1839 – 25 November 1901) was an organist and composer from Liechtenstein, residing in Bavaria for most of his life.
+Josef Gabriel Rheinberger (17 March 1839 – 25 November 1901) was a composer and organist from Liechtenstein, residing in Bavaria for most of his life.
 As court conductor in Munich, he was responsible for the music in the royal chapel.
 He is known for sacred music, works for organ and vocal works, such as masses, a Christmas cantata and the motet Abendlied; he also composed two operas and three singspiele, incidental music, secular choral music, two symphonies and other instrumental works, chamber music, and works for organ.

 Life and career

 Rheinberger was born on 17 March 1839 in Vaduz as the son of Johann Peter Rheinberger and his mother Elisabeth Carigiet as one of eleven children, including his brother Peter Rheinberger.

 When only seven years old, he was already serving as organist at the Vaduz parish church, and his first composition was performed the following year.
 In 1849, he studied with composer Philipp M. Schmutzer in Feldkirch, Vorarlberg.